loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

     *   how to do **asynchronous http** requests with epoll and **python 3.1**?
 (2010)

-*   all questions were hard—3373 views in 33 months generated only 10 answers total or 3⅓ answers per.
+*   all questions were hard—3373 views in 33 months generated only 10 answers total or 3⅓ answers per question.
 That's 3 views per day, but only one answer in 3 days.

 *   Realize something?

 *   All questions remained essentially unanswered

-*   and the last one did it.
+*   and the last one did it: no asynchronous HTTP, no Python.

 *   Good riddance, good bye